Titstewan/Tirea-Material-Lesson-Blog/lessons/01g-eo.md

 ## Plej Simplaj Frazoj

-La plej simplaj kaj facilaj frazoj en la Na'vi lingvo estas la frazoj kun du vortoj, kiel tiu en la supra ekzemplo.
+La plej simplaj kaj facilaj frazoj en la Na'via lingvo estas la frazoj kun du vortoj, kiel tiu en la supra ekzemplo.
 All you need to do to make a sentence like this is follow these two simple steps:

 1. Find a noun in the dictionary to use as the subject. (nouns are marked _n._ and pronouns are marked _pn._)
 2. Find a verb in the dictionary to use. (verbs are marked _v._, _vin._, _svin._, _vim._, _vtr._, or _vtrm._)